oslabs-beta/Helios/README.md

-# serverless_monitoring
+# Helios
-Dashboards for Serverless Architecture
+An affordable and easy-to-use monitoring tool for your AWS serverless applications